nhsconnect/nhslogin/src/button-guidance.md

 <div class="nhsuk-inset-text">
   <span class="nhsuk-u-visually-hidden">Information: </span>
   <p>To integrate with, or continue using NHS login on your service, you will need to provide evidence that you align to these guidelines.</p>
-  <p>If you fail to comply and we cannot agree a solution, we will remove NHS login from your service.</p>
+  <p>If you fail to comply and we cannot agree a solution, we may remove NHS login from your service.</p>
 </div>

 ---